aragorn2101/Bras_dEau_RFI/README.md

 ```
 ./RFI_average_v1.1.py 20190415 0700 20190430 2245 H 0 1 ./txtDataFiles
 ```
-The above command will look for data between 7:00 a.m, April 15th, 2019 and 22:45 p.m, May 5th, 2019.
-The measured polarisation sought is horizontal (H),
-for direction Azimuth = 0 degrees, in the frequency band 1, i.e.
-325 MHz -- 329 MHz.
+The above command will look for data in directory txtDataFiles found in current directory.
+Data files should range from 7:00 a.m, April 15th, 2019 to 22:45 p.m, May 5th, 2019.
+The measured polarisation sought is horizontal (H), for direction Azimuth = 0 degrees, in the frequency band 1, i.e.  325 MHz -- 329 MHz.

 Command line output from script for this example:
 ```